modelhub-ai/modelhub-engine/docs/source/contribute.md

          [modelhub repository](https://github.com/modelhub-ai/modelhub) to the parent folder of your model folder.
          <br/><br/>

-      2. Run `python start.py YOUR_MODEL_FOLDER_NAME` and check if the web app for your model looks and works as expected.
+      2. Run `python start.py YOUR_MODEL_FOLDER_NAME` and check if the web app for your model looks and works as expected. **TODO:** Add info on how to use the web app, because the command just starts the REST API, which the web frontend is accessing.
          <br/><br/>

       3. Run `python start.py YOUR_MODEL_FOLDER_NAME -e` and check if the jupyter notebook _contrib_src/sandbox.ipynb_